 I don’t care how talented you are.
 I care about whether you are able to utilize your natural talents to their maximum effectiveness.
 And that’s what I will show you how to do.

 Then, this is an opportunity to learn some new habits.
 This online piano course will teach you a set of new habits that you will find very useful.

 I have nothing against teachers.
 I have learned a lot from teachers, and so have many other pianists I know.

-This course will teach you things in a very direct manner, in ways that you probably will not learn from a teacher.
+This online piano course will teach you things in a very direct manner, in ways that you probably will not learn from a teacher.
 Try taking lessons with a teacher and see how it goes.

 Please try to put aside your preconceptions about reading music.
 You probably never learned to do it in a way that works for you.
-This course will show you a simple way to understand what’s written on the page.
+This online piano course will show you a simple way to understand what’s written on the page.

 I teach classical piano because that is what I know.
 I believe it is a solid foundation for learning any other style of piano playing as well.